14 Combined Loads

 The cross-sectional axes are the x and y axes, so these are the bending moment and transverse shear directions.
 The z axis is perpendicular to the cross-section, so it is the longitudinal axis.

-Finding the internal shear forces using force equilibrium equations:
+Find the internal shear forces using force equilibrium equations:

 \(\sum F_x=R_x-94\ kN=0\quad\rightarrow\quad R_x=V_x=94 kN\)